-vi.
+v.
 Consultant's Fees

-All consultant fees will be paid from the proceeds of the developer's fee.
-Consultant is defined in CHFA's LIHTC Glossary of Terms.
+Housing or financing consultant fees will be paid from the proceeds of the developer's fee.
+Specialized consultant fees may be paid out of the development budget.
+Consultants and specialized consultants are defined in CHFA's LIHTC Glossary of Terms.

-vii.
+vi.
 Field Observation

 All LIHTC developments must provide construction observation reports to CHFA on a regular basis as described in CHFA's current Pre-Construction Guidelines.
-The field observer may be an architect from the development design firm, or may be another CT-licensed architect retained for this purpose.
+The field observer may be an architect from the development design firm or may be another CT-licensed architect retained for this purpose.

-viii.
+vii.
 Syndication Costs